equinox-project/equinox-js/docs/docs/message-db/inline-projections.md

 read-models would be polling the store for events in order to apply updates.
 This causes some pressure on the system that, while easily relieved with read-replicas, can be a hassle to deal with and increases infrastructure costs.
-In contrast, immediately consistent read models will trade off some write performance to entirely circumvent the need for a read-model consumer.
+In contrast, inline read models will trade off some write performance to entirely circumvent the need for a read-model consumer.

+This is intentionally presented as a tradeoff, not a default.
+The feature is there because some systems genuinely benefit from it, not because every read model should be updated inline.

 ### When to avoid